shiraab/uiux-development/README.md

 These buttons are in charge of filtering and sorting.
 I've added different backgrounds to the filter buttons based on their meaning, which is a fun piece of user interaction – the warmth buttons have different background colors, while the level buttons have a gradient displaying some of the colors they display.
+They essentially change `App` state, which then filters or sorts the paints based on their chosen criteria.

 #### `Add to cart`, `Add a squeeze`, `Remove one squeeze`, `Remove from Cart`

 These buttons allow a user to manage which elements are in their cart, as well as to manage the quantity of the elements in the cart.
+They modify `App`'s cart state, and this changed state gets passed down to the `Cart` component.

 #### `Checkout`